maljazaery/azure-ai-search-batch-indexer/README.md

 - input_dir: The directory containing the input document files.
 - output_dir: The directory to write the output files.
 - config_file: Azure AI Document Intelligence endpoints.

+## Results:
+1- txt file of the raw markdown content saved to the output folder.
+2- Json file of all chunks saved to the output folder.
+3- Chunks uploaded into the Azure AI search Index.

 ## Example of parsed content: